Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-01-20-Theory Basics The Qubit.md

 You just created a quantum computing code.
 How cool!! :D

-Let's take a moment to decompose the quantum circuit with a picture and some explanation.
+Let's take a moment to zoom in and decompose that quantum circuit with a picture and some explanations.

 ![png](/assets/images/theorybasicsquantumcircuit.png)